-David Myhr was born in Piteå 1970.
-He studied at The School of Music in Piteå and was awarded the degree of Master of Fine Arts in Music Education in 1994.
-As a teenager, already a leading Beatles expert (competing on Swedish national TV on the subject in 1988), it was only natural that as his degree project he – together with professor KG Johansson and Mikael Långs – organized the concert production Sgt Pepper Live (1994).
-It was staged in Piteå, Luleå, Stockholm and Liverpool and was broadcast on Swedish TV.
-Myhr played the role of Paul McCartney.
+David Myhr was born in Piteå, Sweden, in 1970.
+He studied at The School of Music, Luleå University of Technology, in Piteå, and was awarded the degree of Master of Fine Arts in Music Education in 1994.
+Already a leading Beatles expert as a teenager (competing on Swedish national TV on the subject in 1988), it was only natural that as his degree project he played the role of Paul McCartney in the concert production Sgt Pepper Live (1994).
+It was brought on tour to Stockholm and Liverpool and was broadcast on Swedish TV.
 The project also led to meeting the Beatles record producer George Martin.

-After university Myhr moved to Stockholm and took on a career as a freelancing musician and music business entrepeneur, starting his own music production company.
-He was also engaged as a Creative Manager at Sony/ATV Music Publishing.
+After university Myhr moved to Stockholm and took on a career as a freelancing musician and music business entrepreneur, and was also engaged as a Creative Manager at Sony/ATV Music Publishing.

 His main artistic output during the 90's was the internationally acclaimed power pop band The Merrymakers, which released the albums No Sleep 'til Famous (1995) and Bubblegun (1997).
 On the latter Myhr co-wrote and worked with one of his biggest sources of inspiration, Andy Sturmer from the American band Jellyfish.
 With The Merrymakers he achieved international success, mainly in Japan where the albums sold over 100,000 copies, and put in several appearances in the U.S. where the records were also released.

 His songwriting abilities and extraordinary skill at melody has led to a long-term professional relationship with Sony Music Publishing Japan.
-This has led to writing and production opportunities for various Japanese artists such as Miku Kakoi (Top 30 on the Japanese Billboard in 2011 with a song written by Myhr) and with PuffyAmiYumi (for which Myhr has been involved in writing five singles, the last of these with succesful Swedish songwriter/producer Peter Kvint).
+This has led to writing and production opportunities for various Japanese artists such as Miku Kakoi (Top 30 on the Japanese Billboard in 2011 with a song written by Myhr) and with PuffyAmiYumi (for which Myhr has been involved in writing five singles, the last of these with successful Swedish songwriter/producer Peter Kvint).
 In 2017 Myhr was chosen by Export Music Sweden as Sweden’s representative at the Nordic-Japanse Tokyo Hokuo Music Song Writing Camp in Japan.

-He has also been involved in numerous concert productions in recent years mainly as a member of various ABBA tribute shows playing the role of Benny Anderson.
-He has played both in his own group Super Trouper, but also in the internationally successful production ABBA The Music playing together with members of the original ABBA band like Janne Schaffer, Lasse Wellander, Uffe Andersson, and Roger Palm.
+He has also been involved in numerous concert productions.
+For instance as a member of various ABBA tribute shows playing the role of Benny Anderson.
+He has played both in his own group Super Trouper, but also in the internationally successful production The Show – A Tribute To ABBA touring together with members of the original ABBA band like Janne Schaffer, Lasse Wellander, Uffe Andersson, and Roger Palm.
 In this context Myhr has toured the US (including shows at the legendary Hollywood Bowl), Spain (World Expo in Zaragoza 2008), Cyprus, Holland, Belgium etc.